FASD Lane

 Forum: A message forum has been set up with interesting discussions and some fun and games too!
 FASDland Forum

-Mail List for Affected Individuals: An online support group mail list has been set up for group sharing and discussion of FASD issues.
+Mail List for Individuals with FASD: An online support group mail list has been set up for group sharing and discussion of FASD issues.
 Information on subscribing is here: http://health.groups.yahoo.com/group/FASDLane/

 Mail List for Parents of Older Teens and Adults: An online support group for parents only to discuss issues related to helping their older teens and adult children to thrive in a safe and healthy environment: http://health.groups.yahoo.com/group/Olderfas